Learn about actual and potential costs

 Buyers should inform suppliers the date of when all questions regarding the RFP must be submitted.

 Buyers should inform suppliers when the contract announcement will be made.

 How risky is the Pigments supply chain?

 There is a medium level of supply chain risk for pigments.
 Different pigments are made from different chemical compounds.
 For example, titanium oxide pigments are made from nonferrous metals while iron oxide pigments are made from iron ore.
-Suppliers of these primary inputs have a medium level of risk because...
+Upstream suppliers of these primary inputs have a medium level of risk...
 Subscribe to learn more.